AA in General Arts & Sciences

 Degree Format and Completion Time

-Our AA in Arts and Sciences program is an online degree.
+Our AA in General Arts & Sciences program is an online degree.
 You’ll view readings, watch presentations, participate in discussions and complete individual and group assignments via our Blackboard learning environment.

 If you have previous college experience, Pace will accept up to 30 transfer credits from another regionally accredited institution for the AA degree.
 We will consider applying any additional transfer credits to a bachelor’s program after you finish your AA.